The Private Wealth & Private Client Review: Argentina

 iii Applicable anti-money laundering regime

 The Argentine Criminal Code and Law No. 25,246 are the main regulations that govern and punish anti-money laundering offences.

-Likewise, pursuant to anti-money laundering law, persons or legal entities that act as trustees or that own or are affiliated with trust accounts, trustors and trustees in connection with trust agreements, must carry out anti-money laundering measures, which include, as mentioned, but are not limited to, know-your-client procedures, issuance of an anti-money laundering manual and training employees on the subject.
+Likewise, pursuant to anti-money laundering law, persons or legal entities that act as trustees or that own or are affiliated with trust accounts, trustors and trustees in connection with trust agreements, must carry out anti-money laundering measures that include, as mentioned, but are not limited to, know your client procedures, issuance of an anti-money laundering manual and training employees on the subject.